- About WIYN

 The WIYN Consortium, which operates the 3.5-m WIYN telescope on Kitt Peak in Arizona, is seeking new partners to join the consortium.
 Our immediate goal is to secure the future operations of the WIYN 3.5-m telescope.
-However, we are also interested in talking to potential partners about the possibility of creating a new consortium that would operate both the WIYN and Mayall 4-m telescope as a two-telescope system on Kitt Peak.

 Last modified: 16-Dec-2014 15:34:43 MST